zagto/zagtOS/doc/subtrees.md

 git subtree pull --prefix src/gnu-efi https://git.code.sf.net/p/gnu-efi/code 3.0.15 --squash
 ```

+## mtools

+Does not seem to have a git repo.
+Update manually.
+Currently using mtools 4.0.42

 ## GRUB (TODO)

 GRUB is currently expected to be installed on the system (as a package, does not necessarily need to be used as bootl)